djeada/Statistics-Notes/notes/spatial_statistics/point_processes.md

 - $K$ functions;
 - point-process models.

-### Question 2: are similar marks located near one another?
+### are similar marks located near one another?

-This concerns dependence in the marks conditional on or jointly with the point locations.
+This concerns dependence in the marks, conditional on or jointly with the event locations.

 For example:

 - Are large trees near other large trees?
 - Are high-magnitude earthquakes spatially grouped?
-- Are one type of store located near the same type?
+- Are stores of one type located near stores of the same type?

 These require mark-specific summaries or models.

 A point pattern may be CSR while its marks are strongly spatially associated, or vice versa.

----

-## 34. Observation bias and exposure
+## Observation bias and exposure

-Point-process intensity can reflect both the true event-generating process and the observation process.
+Point-process intensity can reflect both the underlying event-generating process and the observation process.

 Suppose wildlife sightings are collected near roads.